 But making remote work successful requires effort on both sides.
 The company has to trust its employees are putting in the same amount of work as they would in the main HQ.
 The remote worker needs the assurance that their decision to work outside the office won’t affect their standing or be judged against them.

-To find out what makes for a successful and productive remote working experience, we talked with multiple Small Improvements employees who do it full-time.
+To find out what makes for a successful and productive remote working culture, we talked with multiple Small Improvements employees who do it full-time.
 They all work remotely for a number of reasons, but the primary ones can be boiled down to autonomy and flexibility.
 Here’s our team members’ checklist of the key components that make remote work possible:

 Learn how to overcommunicate

 Scott Faverty, who handles Customer Success and is based in California, feels it’s incumbent on employees not in the office to go above and beyond with communication.
-For him, that means being especially active in Slack, asking questions, and having regular 1:1 Meetings with his manager via video chat.
+For him, that means being especially active in Slack, asking questions, and having regular 1:1 meetings with his manager via video chat.
 And on his recent visit to our Berlin office, Scott made it a point to eat lunch with a different group every day, so he could “put a personality to the avatars/faces he knows from Slack.”

 Over-celebrate your accomplishments